Aditya-1304/chess_engine/README.md

     *   **Recommendation**: Download 3, 4, 5 and 6-piece (only if you want super good endgames as they consume a lot of space and memory, 2-3-5 is fine) tables.
     *   *Warning*: 7-piece tables require terabytes of RAM.
 Stick to 5-piece tables for standard use.

+## Feel free to contribute
+Reach out to me on X: [x](https://x.com/AdityaMandal_) Or open issue or even better contribute to this project by raising PR

 ## License

 [MIT License](LICENSE)